35 Similes for Slow – As Slow as a Snail

 Meaning: This is a common simile used to describe something so slow that it feels like you’re watching something completely unchanging or static.

-• Example Sentence 1: “The waiting time at the airport was as slow as watching paint dry.
+• “The waiting time at the airport was as slow as watching paint dry.
 I was losing my patience.”

 Other Ways to Say: